JoelTur/DQN/README.md

 # Implementation of Deep Q-learning
 DQN implementation to play several games.
 The algorithm is based on the article https://arxiv.org/abs/1312.5602.
-You need to have PLE, Pytorch with GPU, OpenAI Gym, TS and Keras installed.
+You need to have PLE, Pytorch, OpenAI Gym, TS and Keras installed.

 # Installion instructions:
 PLE = https://github.com/ntasfi/PyGame-Learning-Environment